 ‘J Rae, on the other hand, is stuck here.’
 The footsteps stopped short of her cell; the familiar voice belonged to the right face.
 ‘You no longer have the Senate’s protection, and FYI sweetheart: A message from your uncle says your family’s done with your bullshit.’

 ‘Sucks to be me then.’
 But Julianna received no response.
 More unwanted memories flashed, this time of Senator Douglas Cathan, one of the few Walkers left holding the balance of power on the Senate—the asshole uncle who had raised her since she was four, and close associate to the man standing in front of her.

 Taris Madison blocked the number six on the wall.
 His broad shoulders faced her small frame, large in the all-black uniform he wore.
 His senior rank, given away by the Lieutenant Madison name badge, was easy to read from her cell.

 ‘Is this about my self-imposed exile?’
 She paused.
-‘You don’t think torturing me over it is a little too much—even by the standards of the New Order’s political correctness policy?’
+‘You don’t think torturing me over it’s a little too much—even by the standards of the New Order’s political correctness policy?’

 ‘I suppose saying sorry comes a little too late?’ she asked.

 Taris’s flawlessly aligned smile broadened.
-‘Your arrest has nothing to do with your running away, Julianna; and what we found in your apartment has only cemented your future with us in Camp 10.
+‘Your arrest has nothing to do with your running away, Julianna; and what we found in your apartment has only cemented your short future in Camp 10.
 I’ve been told you’re refusing to answer our questions, little lady.’

 She rolled her eyes.
 ‘So, I guess that’s an outright no, then?’

-‘Finding the comms’—and though they’re blank, Julianna, their possession means only one of two things.
+‘Finding the comms’—and though they’re blank, J Rae, their possession means only one of two things.
 Don’t pretend you don’t know this already.’

 ‘Oh, but I don’t,’ she teased.